Nifty February 2019 futures at premium

-ICICI Bank, Axis Bank and Reliance Industries were the top traded individual stock futures contracts in F&O segment of NSE.
+State Bank of India (SBI), ICICI Bank and Maruti Suzuki India were the top traded individual stock futures contracts in F&O segment of NSE.

 Powered by Capital Market - Live News